srithefreak/elliott4presi/.github/ISSUE_TEMPLATE/bug_report.md

 # What operating system are you using?

-# What did you expected to happen?
+# What did you expect to happen?

-# What actually happened?
+# Steps to reproduce:
+*

 # Any form of media that adds to help your description.